lvermeulen/Nanophone/README.md

     Console.WriteLine($"Address: {instance.Address}:{instance.Port}, Version: {instance.Version}");
 }
 ~~~~
-NOTE: A full semver-compliant version is **required**.
+**NOTE**: A full semver-compliant version is **required**.
 This means that e.g. "2.1" is not a valid version, and "2.1.0" or "2.1.1-beta2" are valid versions.

 * Start Nancy service:
 ~~~~